oracle/node-oracledb/INSTALL.md

 ### <a name="windowsinstallation"></a> 3.4 Node-oracledb Installation on Microsoft Windows

-There are two ways to install node-oracledb on Linux:
+There are two ways to install node-oracledb on Microsoft Windows:

 - [Using Instant Client ZIP files](#instwin)
 - [Using a Local Database or Full Client](#instwinoh)